juanfernandes/juanfernandes-uk/src/notes/weeknotes-2.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #2'
+title: "Weeknotes #2"
-description: >-
-  This week I'm starting with what didn't go well, as it was a bit of a blow for me.
-I'm also introducing a personal section because I like writing about my personal life on my blog, so felt it was appropriate - it also explains why I didn't get much work done on my website!
+description: "This week I'm starting with what didn't go well, as it was a bit of a blow for me.
+I'm also introducing a personal section because I like writing about my personal life on my blog, so felt it was appropriate - it also explains why I didn't get much work done on my website!"
 keywords:
   - weeknotes
   - freelance
   - contract
   - front-end
   - developer
-postImage: "/v1579162295/og.jpg"
-date: 2019-02-16T17:05:21.815Z
+date: 2019-02-16T17:05:21Z
-tags:
-  - notes
 ---
 This week I'm starting with what didn't go well, as it was a bit of a blow for me.
-I'm also introducing a personal section because I like writing about my personal life on my blog, so felt it was appropriate - it also explains why I didn't get much work done on my website!
+I'm also introducing a personal section because I like writing about my personal life on my blog, so felt it was appropriate - it also explains why I didn't get much work done on my website!{.lead}

 ## What didn't go well